Photos by Polo Chau

 Thesis: "Enhancing Technology-Mediated Communication: Tools, Analyses, and Predictive Models", (CMU) October 2007, Intel Research, Seattle.

 - James Fogarty

-Thesis: "Constructing and Evaluating Sensor-Based Statistical Models of Human Interruptibility", (CMU) February 2006, Assistant Professor of Computer Science and Engineering, University of Washington.
+Thesis: "Constructing and Evaluating Sensor-Based Statistical Models of Human Interruptibility", (CMU) February 2006, Associate Professor of Computer Science and Engineering, University of Washington.